russhustle/leetpattern/docs/md/2037_minimum_number_of_moves_to_seat_everyone.md

 ## 2037.
-Minimum Number Of Moves To Seat Everyone
+Minimum Number of Moves to Seat Everyone

+-   Return the minimum number of moves needed to seat everyone.